mattstein/astro-imgproxy/README.md

 A plugin for adding [imgproxy](https://github.com/imgproxy/imgproxy) support to an Astro project in two parts:

-1. Remark plugin for prepping special Markdown image URLs for imgproxy.
+1. Remark plugin for transforming Markdown image URLs.
-2. Standalone utilities for prepping imgproxy URLs in other contexts like Astro components.
+2. Utilities for prepping imgproxy URLs in other contexts like Astro components.

 ## Setup